Skip to main content

 Products, Policies & Plan Families

-Use this page when you want the generic coverage model before reading the bounded Genesis Protect launch pages.
+Use this page for the generic coverage model before reading the bounded Genesis Protect launch pages.

-The current protocol model supports coverage objects, premium truth, reserve-aware claims, and policy-series semantics.
-Specific public product availability still depends on posted reserve, published terms, and staffed review readiness.
+The current protocol model supports coverage objects, premium records, reserve-aware claims, and policy-series semantics.
+Specific OmegaX product availability still depends on posted reserve, published terms, and staffed review.

 Genesis Protect launch pack

-For the current Genesis Protect Acute launch wording, use the dedicated pack:
+For the current Genesis Protect Acute product example, use the dedicated pages:

 This page stays at the generic coverage-model layer.